-The cloud type is much improved now in version 2018 with the use of pressure from CTTH.
+The cloud type was much improved at version 2018 with the use of pressure from CTTH.

 Additionally, the use of complement information from different channels (provided by new instruments) might help to improve the CT product further.

 Table 15 The threshold offsets used in detection of semi-transparent cirrus and fractional water clouds over land and sea. sec stands for the secant of the satellite zenith angle: $1/\cos(\theta{sat})$